mlflow/mlflow-export-import/README.md

 * The Databricks API does not support importing notebook revisions.
 * When you import a run, the link to its source notebook revision ID will appear in the UI but you cannot reach that revision (link is dead).
-* For convenience, the export tool exports the desired notebook revision (latest revision or specific revision based on the --export-notebook-revision flag) for a notebook-based experiment but again, it cannot be attached to a run when imported.
-Its stored as an artifact in the "notebooks" folder of the run's artifact root.
+* For convenience, the export tool exports the desired notebook revision (latest revision or specific revision based on the `--export-notebook-revision` flag) for a notebook-based experiment but again, it cannot be attached to a run when imported.
+It is stored as an artifact in the `notebooks` folder of the run's artifact root.
 * When importing a run or experiment, for open source MLflow you can specify the user owner.
 For Databricks import you cannot - the owner will be based on the personal access token (PAT) of the import user.

 ## Common options details